Percept-Health-Solve/seir-model/README.md

 ```
 **Warning:** The default run may take over 10 minutes to complete.

-The parameters for these runs are explained below.
+The full set of parameters for these runs are explained below.

 ## Usage
 ### Fitting
 The model is currently set up to fit to a set of data.
-By default, this will fit to the [data](https://github.com/dsfsi/covid19za) provided by the [Data Science for Social Impact research group](https://dsfsi.github.io).
+By default, this will fit to the [data](https://github.com/dsfsi/covid19za) provided by the [Data Science for Social Impact research group](https://dsfsi.github.io), which collates data from the South African Department of Health and National Institute for Communicable Diseases.
 Fitting is done using a sampling-importance-resampling (S-I-R) algorithm, which makes use of model parameters with a number of samples `M` and take a smaller number of resamples `m`, where the weight of the resample is weighted according to the importance of the output of the initial `M` samples.
 The importance of the model output against the provided data is modelled by a log-normal distribution.
 Normally `m/M` is around 1/20.

 #### Sample and Age Parameters
 These parameters define the number of samples the model will take when solving the SEIR ODEs.
-The model also allows multiple population groups to be considered, though at the moment the only population group considered are those defined by ten year age bands (from 0-9, 10-19, ..., 80+).
+The model also allows multiple population groups to be considered, though at the moment the only population groups considered are those defined by ten year age bands (from 0-9, 10-19, ..., 80+), and then only after infection (i.e. the model does not allow for age-heterogeneity in transmission or susceptibility).
 - `--nb_samples`: Defines the number of samples in the S-I-R algorithm.
 Will solve the set of SEIR ODEs X times for each of the sampled parameters.
 - `--no_age_heterogeneity`: Will remove the age heterogeneous population groups from the model's behaviour, and instead fit using age-average statistics for parameters.

 #### Data Parameters
 - `--data_source`: Source of data on which to fit.
 Defauls to the total population data from the DSFSI.
 Can be constructed to filter for a province, by parsing as `dsfsi/<province>`, where `<province>` is the 2-3 letter code for a South African province.
-Can also point to a csv file, where it will attempt to find the columns `deaths`, `hospitalised`, `critical`, `infected`, and `recovered` at least one of these should be present) and construct a data object for fitting from that. **The csv feature has yet to be implemented, but is currently being developed.**
+Available codes are: GP, WC, NC, EC, KZN, FS, LP, NW, and MP.
+Can also point to a csv file, where it will attempt to find the columns `deaths`, `hospitalised`, `critical`, `infected`, and `recovered` at least one of these should be present) and construct a data object for fitting from that.
+- `--population_source`: Should point to a csv file containing two columns: `'ageband'` and `'population'`.
+The age bands should contain 10 year intervals (from 0-9, 10-19, ..., to 80+), with a corresponding population within that category. **Note:** this is not needed when loading data from the DSFSI.
+- `--lockdown_date`: The lockdown date for the data source.
+Must be in `%Y/%m/%d` format.
+Not used when DSFSI data is loaded (as this is set to `2020/03/27`.
+Defaults to `2020/03/27` if not given. **Note:** all internal operations in the model are calculated with respect to this date.
 - `--min_date`: Filters out data points before this date.
 Must be in `%Y/%m/%d` format.
 - `--max_date`: Filters out data points after this date.
 Must be in `%Y/%m/%d` format.